jeffrey1a2b/AL_Project2/README.md

 <br/>
 Please input only code, **DO NOT** enter address or note.
 <br />
-There are sample I/O inthe file "sample_output".
+There are sample I/O in the file "sample_output".
 <br />
 A .txt file with the video link.
 <br/>